YuxuanZhao1/BMsimulation/readme.md

 # STAT 900 Final Report

 An R Package to reproduce the simulation study in Liu, Z., N. D. Le, and J. V. Zidek (2011).
 An empirical assessment of bayesian melding for mapping ozone pollution. $Environmetrics$ 22 (3), 340–353.
+Some main functions are used from http://142.103.37.200/melding/.

 ## Installation